hilesy/javascript-tests-sandbox/README.md

 2) Install the dependancies using ```npm install``` at the root.

-Running the suite on a mobile device.
+Running the suite on a mobile device:
 To make sure you have all the dependancies installed for appium you can run the following commands:
 ```appium-doctor --ios```
 ```appium-doctor --android```